 Convinced that minimalism ruins shopping yet?

 I did not think so!
-Let’s take this one final step, and allow me to explain the benefits once you completely let minimalism ruin shopping.
+Let’s take this one final step, because minimalism ruins shopping.
+However, it allows us to let go of it to enjoy it and other things in different ways.
 These are based on my personal experience and why I no longer care for shopping.

 - I do not enjoy browsing stores, because I see no value in things I do not need.